You don’t need to report issues related to specific orders. Instead, read our articles on:

 You can report a buyer to us by selecting the button below:

-You can also report a buyer from the Resolution Center - opens in new window or tab, or from your Sold Items list - opens in new window or tab, by finding the order, selecting More actions, and then choosing Report buyer.
+You can also report a buyer from your Sold items list - opens in new window or tab.
+Choose Leave feedback from the dropdown menu next to the item, and then select Report buyer.

 We take all reports seriously, but please make sure your claims are accurate.
 Learn more about false reporting of policy violations.